 University of Kansas is among your top options if you're planning on studying Teacher Education Subject Specific.
 After getting their bachelor's degree, Subject Specific Ed students typically earn around $35,734 at the beginning of their careers.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

+This school does not require freshman students to live on-campus.
 Because of the school's excellent four-year graduation rate of 41.1%, students usually accumulate less debt compared to what they would at other schools.
-There is a graduate program accessible for those who are curious.
-Ever wish colleges had a report card?
-Now they are.
-Look at University of Kansas' scorecard.
+Videos from KU could be a great way to learn more about university.

 It's hard to beat Iowa State University if you want to study Teacher Education Subject Specific.
-Iowa State University teacher education subject specific majors make 6.3% more than the typical subject specific ed grad.
+Students who graduate from the Subject Specific Ed program earn about $35,525 in their early career salary and $60,324 in their mid-career salary.
 Based in Ames, Iowa, this institution is a good option for students who enjoy the excitement of a popular city.

 University of Minnesota - Duluth is a great decision for students pursuing a Teacher Education Subject Specific degree.
 Graduates from the Teacher Education Subject Specific major at University of Minnesota - Duluth get 5.8% above the average college grad in this field.
 Positioned in Duluth, Minnesota, this university is a good choice for learners who flourish in an urban atmosphere.